Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- Cleveland has a 4-6 record against the spread while finishing 6-4 overall over its past 10 games.
+- Cleveland is 4-6 against the spread and 5-5 overall in its last 10 contests.

-- Three of the Cavaliers' last 10 games have gone over the total.
+- In the Cavaliers' past 10 contests, they have hit the over twice.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.